-- Grow a compliance team.
-Even if your CCO comes with 15+ years of relevant experience, you will be required to hire a BSA/AML Officer who is qualified to manually investigate and take decisions around account openings and transactions.
+- Build a compliance team.
+Even if your CCO comes with 15+ years of relevant experience, you will be required to hire a BSA/AML Officer who is qualified to manually investigate and make decisions around account openings and transactions.
 A compliance team will be required whether banking is your main business or a secondary business line.

 - Perform dozens of regular compliance activities.
 You will have to continuously build and submit audits, data and policies to the bank for review and approval.

 - Build and maintain tech to satisfy the bank’s compliance requirements.
 Including regular reports required to maintain FDIC coverage, internal decisioning tools & more.